jorinvo/me/content/post/deploy-with-travis-and-git.md

 title: Deploy with Travis CI and Git
 ---

-I automated the deployment of one  open source projects I'm involved in ([Litewrite][litewrite]) and would like to share how it works.
+I automated the deployment of an open source project I'm involved in ([Litewrite][litewrite]) and would like to share how it works.

 We can't use a [webhook][webhooks] directly because our tests should run first.